DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	- Selection results from differential reproductive success -
-	  > We say that individuals with higher reproductive success have higher [[biological fitness]] -
+	  > We say that individuals with higher reproductive success have higher [[biological fitness]]
+- Individuals do not evolve.
+It is the population that evolves over time.
+-
 -
 -